chrisdev/carib_stockex_scrapers/readme.rst

         - trade_count
         - traded_value

-* The spider supports parsing a single days data as well as parsing a date range
-  Date Range functionality currently requires pandas but we plan to replace with ``dateutils.rrules``.
+* Date range crawling currently requires pandas but we plan to replace with ``dateutils.rrules``.

 * We've done a pipeline to support Django model loading.
 We'd like to find an elegant way of decoupling scrapy from our custom django stuff since your model is likely to be different from mine.